Cycling and lower back pain

 Given how hard your legs work on the bike, it’s natural to assume that when an overuse injury strikes, it’s your knees that will be most vulnerable.
 Surprisingly however, the research says otherwise.
+It seems the biggest culprit is not knee pain in cyclists – it’s lower back pain.

 When Norwegian scientists investigated 116 professional road cyclists and looked at the types of overuse injuries suffered over the previous year, some startling facts emerged: 94 per cent of the cyclists had suffered some kind of overuse injury during that period.